-The following webpages offer downloads of elicitation stimuli and other useful tools and materials:
+The following webpages offer free downloads of elicitation stimuli and other useful tools and materials:

 For other stimulus materials, see the referring site: https://experimentalfieldlinguistics.wordpress.com/experimental-materials/

 For an introduction to stimulus-based elicited production, see: